lvgl/lv_alif/README.md

-# Alif M55 LVGL Demo
+# LVGL ported to Alif M55

-## Description
+## Overview
-[LVGL](https://github.com/lvgl/lvgl) example for Alif E7 DevKit Gen2

-This app is porting the LVGL [v9.1.0](https://github.com/lvgl/lvgl/releases/tag/v9.1.0) to Alif Cortex-M55 with D/AVE 2D GPU.
+This port is for the Alif Ensemble E7 AI/ML AppKit boards.

-It launches the Demo Benchmark example to measure its performance on the M55 HP and HE cores using GPU acceleration and FreeRTOS.
+Alif Semiconductor is a next-generation chip vendor making chips that come in a variety of configurations.

+The E7 AI/ML AppKit is a peripheral-rich board with the most powerful Alif Ensemble SOC.

+For more info about this board and Alif, see https://docs.lvgl.io/master/details/integration/chip/alif.html .

+## Buy

+You can purchase the Alif Ensemble E7 AI/ML AppKit from https://www.arrow.com/en/products/ak-e7-aiml/alif-semiconductor and https://www.mouser.com/ProductDetail/Alif-Semiconductor/AK-E7-AIML?qs=i8QVZAFTkqRflp1UcqlNNQ%3D%3D .

+## Benchmark

 Benchmark Summary: LVGL v9.1.0, M55 HP core, D/AVE 2D, 60FPS display framerate